jonathan-laurent/AlphaZero.jl/docs/src/contributing/add_game.md

 Finally, to register your game, just add `"your-game"` to `AVAILABLE_GAMES` in `scripts/games.jl`.
-If you've done everything correctly, you should be able to run a training session for your game by running:
+If you've done everything correctly, you should be able to launch a training session for your game by running:

 ```sh
 julia --project --color=yes scripts/alphazero.jl --game your-game train